95tuanle/blog-yt/README.md

 # Blog Youtube

-Simple Blog Application Using Ruby on Rails.
+Simple Blog Application Using Ruby on Rails by Youtube